aminurislamarnob/wp-change-email-sender/readme.txt

 To change default mail sender name and email address go to Settings->General or this plugin settings link from plugins page beside deactive link.

+== Frequently Asked Questions ==

+= Where is the options to change mail sender name email? = Go to general settings page from WP admin panel left sidebar menu: Settings->General.

+= Can I change only sender name or email individually? = Yes, you can change only mail sender name and email individually.

 == Contributions ==

 Contributors are always welcome.
-To contribute, just send a pull request over the [Github repo](https://github.com/aminurislamarnob/wp-login-logout-redirect).
-Please give us feedback and technical bugs on [GitHub Repo].
+To contribute, just send a pull request over the [Github repo](https://github.com/aminurislamarnob/wp-change-email-sender).
+Please give us feedback and technical bugs on [GitHub Repo](https://github.com/aminurislamarnob/wp-change-email-sender).